ndanuu/Multi-Step-Form-React/README.md

 ### My Progress

 Users are be able to:
+Created React Components that allow the user to:
-Fill in the Personal Info Form
-Submit (Next Step)
-Go to Select Your Plan page
-Select a plan
+Fill in the Personal Info Form and Submit (Next Step) Go to Select Your Plan page and Select a plan
 Can go back to the Previous page or Submit(Confirm)
-Go to Pick Add Ons
-Pick Add Ons and Submit
+Go to Pick Add Ons and Pick Add Ons and Submit